 No, we’re not aggregating data from other sources, and the research that we do is original.
 It falls into two buckets: (1) original, proprietary data; and (2) original data that’s shared with the sector.

-For example, we do a quarterly webinar, Arts Response Tracking Survey, collaborating with the National Arts Center and Power Corporation of Canada.
+For example, we do a quarterly webinar, Arts Response Tracking Survey, collaborating with the National Arts Centre and Power Corporation of Canada.
 I present data and insights, and a panel of diverse stakeholders talk about strategies that have upped their game.
 A few years ago, the genesis of that project was to help the arts and culture sector get through the pandemic, and it later turned into a vehicle to share data — for the whole sector — because there are many organizations within the sector that can’t afford to collect, manage and interpret data.

 Q: What does the future hold for Nanos Research?